 - In what ways does the lesson build the participants’ (learners’ AND teacher’s!) cultural consciousness?

-A special consideration, for participants in the Language for Refugees and Minorities programme, is that the learners are a vulnerable population.
+A special consideration, when working with learners who belong to vulnerable populations, is to ensure that our pedagogical choices help to empower them.
 For this reason, we want participants to have a heightened sensitivity to aspects of critical pedagogy, i.e. teaching that aims to improve the conditions of subaltern populations.
-Some focussing questions that can help learners to think about these pedagogical aspects are the following:
+Some focussing questions that can help users of the classroom observation framework to think about these pedagogical aspects are the following:

-- Is teaching and learning is non-essentialist?
-What does the teacher/do the materials ensure that learners are not reduced to stereotypes?
+- Does teaching and learning discourage essentialism?
+How does the teacher/do the materials ensure that we do not reduce learners to stereotypes?

 - Does teaching and learning highlight individual identities?
 In what ways does the teaching methodology help learners to showcase their hybrid identities?